-EMIR (the Regulation on OTC derivative transactions, central counterparties (CCPs) and trade repositories (Regulation 648/2012)) imposes a number of requirements on counterparties to derivative contracts, central counterparties and trade repositories Its effects are far reaching and significantly impact on the EU derivatives markets.
+EMIR (the Regulation on OTC derivative transactions, central counterparties (CCPs) and trade repositories (Regulation 648/2012)) came into force on 16 August 2014.
+It imposes a number of requirements on counterparties to derivative contracts, central counterparties and trade repositories Its effects are far reaching and significantly impact on the EU derivatives markets.

 EMIR (the Regulation on OTC derivatives, central counterparties and trade repositories) (Regulation 648/2012) requires certain classes of over-the-counter (OTC) derivatives contracts to be cleared through a central counterparty (CCP).
 The requirement will have a significant impact on a large number of counterparties that engage in derivatives trading, including both regulated and unregulated entities.
 This note considers the scope and implications of the EMIR clearing requirements.
 For an overview of EMIR and timing of its implementation see Practice note, Hot topics: EMIR.